 La Soledad-El Cometa is a pre resource advanced exploration target, one of at least six target areas within the Copalquin concessions.
-The La Soledad-El Cometa target is drill ready for a 2019 programme to produce an initial resource estimate within this first target area.
+The La Soledad-El Cometa target is permitted and drill ready for a 2019 programme to produce an initial resource estimate within this first target area.

 Sun Minerals Pty Ltd (through its wholly owned Drummond Gold S.A. de C.V. subsidiary) has an option to purchase the Copalquin concessions from Minera Copalquin S.A. de C.V. at anytime over a 6 year period while funding and conducting exploration within the concessions.

 The Copalquin Mining District (Copalquin) is located in Sierra Madre Occidental, Durango State, Mexico, about 80km NNE of the city of Culiacán.
 The group of contiguous concessions covers an area of 7,005 hectares.
 The district hosts at least 32 high grade gold/silver mines within a major epithermal centre, with widespread argillic alteration, and evidence of multiple events, frequently associated with large deposits.

 Two past drilling programmes were completed between 1998 and 2007 by others plus geochemical, rock channel sampling and alteration studies.
 There are at least 6 drill target areas with one area an advanced pre resource target which was the focus of the previous drilling.
 Bell Coast Capital Corp. drill intersections at El Cometa mine in 1998 of particular technical interest are given below.

 EC-2 from 33.6m to 46.85m, 13.25m @, 74.89g/t gold and 706g/t silver